The lowdown (in their own words...)

-Other offices: Beijing, Cologne, Dubai, Hamburg, Hong Kong, Le Havre, Marseille, Monaco, Paris, Piraeus, Shanghai, Singapore.
+Other offices: Beijing, Bristol, Cardiff, Cologne, Dubai, Hamburg, Hong Kong, Le Havre, Marseille, Monaco, Oxford, Paris, Piraeus, Shanghai, Singapore.

 What we do: We are an international commercial law firm that serves its global client base from offices across Asia, Europe and the Middle East.
-We provide legal advice and strategic guidance to clients based in four core sectors: transport, trade, energy and infrastructure, and insurance.
 By combining our sector expertise, legal knowledge and market experience, we deliver services in support of our clients’ most complex disputes, transactions and projects.
 We are frequently at the forefront of developments in contract and tort law.

 What we are looking for: 2(1) or equivalent at degree level, AAB or equivalent at A Level.
 Proactive, academic, enthusiastic about our practice areas and expertise.